middlenebel/middlenebel-server/doc/08-1-Building-Server.md

 You can start the server with ./main

 ## Running Front
-The middlenebel-server includes a static version of the angular fornt application.
+The middlenebel-server includes a static version of the angular front application.

 Yo can download and run the front separatelly, see **08-2-Building-Front.md** for instructions.